Gertie Huddleston: Early life and influences

 Huddleston's father as well as her fiancé, Bill Huddleston, served as soldiers in World War II.
 Bill and Gertie were married shortly after the end of the war, and moved to the Roper Valley Cattle Station, about 60 km outside of Ngukurr.
-Huddleston worked as a cook there for almost a decade before moving back to Ngukurr in the late 1960s.
+Huddleston worked as a cook and her husband as a stockman there for almost a decade before moving back to Ngukurr in the late 1960s.